noiseprotocol/noise_spec/noise.md

   1. Send `"e"`.
   2. Perform `"ee"` if `"e"` has been sent, and received.
   3. Perform `"se"` if `"e"` has been sent, and `"s"` received.
-If initiator authentication is deferred, skip this rule for the first message in which it applies.
+If initiator authentication is deferred, skip this rule for the first message in which it applies, then mark the initiator authentication as non-deferred.
   4. Perform `"es"` if `"s"` has been sent, and `"e"` received.
-If responder authentication is deferred, skip this rule for the first message in which it applies.
+If responder authentication is deferred, skip this rule for the first message in which it applies, then mark the responder authentication as non-deferred.
   5. Send `"s"` if responder is "X".

 \newpage